BroadcomMFD/code4z/README.md

 * Use VS Code’s built-in Git interface to clone source code from CA Endevor using Endevor’s Bridge for Git.
 * Edit COBOL code using COBOL Language Support, taking advantage of all the coding assistance provided by the extension.
 * Use VS Code’s built-in Git interface to push, pull and merge changes.
-* Eventually, search and browse additional code elements in the entire map of Endevor using the Explorer for Endevor extension.
-Editing is not allowed, but the COBOL Language Support will provide syntax awareness for COBOL elements.
+* Search and browse additional code elements in the entire map of Endevor using the Explorer for Endevor extension.
+The COBOL Language Support provides syntax awareness for COBOL elements.
 * Download code elements, including their dependencies, using the Explorer for Endevor extension into the current workspace, and synchronize them with the Git project if code modifications are needed.

 ### Debugger for Mainframe

 * Provide InterTest server location, CICS region, credentials and program/transaction name (either by file or input form).
 * Obtain the listing and set breakpoints.
-* Triggering the CICS transaction and start a debug session.
+* Trigger the CICS transaction and start a debug session.
 * Display and change variable values.
 * Stop at designated breakpoints, continue from a designated breakpoint and step through the listing.
 * Close the debug session.